Barbara615/mist/docs/use-cases/enterprise-analytics.md

 ````

 ### (2/6) Mistifying Spark program
-As you see our original Apache Spark program has hardcoded ERROR and MySQL filter strings.
-Obviously in order to provide a useful log analytics application for the end users it makes sense to expose these parameters in user interface.
-UI application would pass it through Hydrosphere Mist right into Apache Spark program.
-Also even more realistic use case might have additional noise filtering using pre-build machine learning models.
+As you see, our original Apache Spark program has hardcoded ERROR and MySQL filter strings.
+Obviously, in order to provide a useful log analytics application for the end users, it makes sense to expose these parameters in user interface.
+UI application would pass it through Hydrosphere Mist right into the Apache Spark program.
+Also, an even more realistic use case might have additional noise filtering using pre-build machine learning models.

 It takes 3 lines of code to Mistify the program.